-What is the difference between Mass Appraisal and the appraisal I would get when I buy a house or refinance?
+What is the difference between Mass Appraisal and the appraisal I would get when I buy or refinance a house?

 The appraisal you would get to refinance your home is called a fee appraisal.
-These appraisals are completed one at a time and compare one home to three or more comparable sales.
+These appraisals are completed one at a time and compare a single property to three or more comparable sales.
 The fee appraiser is also typically able to inspect every detail of a home both inside and out.
 This method is not feasible for a reassessment and would be excessively costly to the County, which is why mass appraisals are performed.
 However, both forms of valuation are based on the same appraisal standards and underlying methods.